AGCode23/oes/README.md

 The project is built using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**, offering a seamless user experience while ensuring security, scalability, and ease of use.

+> **Note:** This project is still ongoing and not yet complete.
+Some features may be under development or subject to change.

 ---

 ## Features